-When you create an AWS Source, you associate it with a Hosted Collector.
-Before creating the Source, identify the Hosted Collector you want to use, or create a new Hosted Collector.
+When you create an AWS Source, you'll need to identify the Hosted Collector you want to use or create a new Hosted Collector.
+Once you create an AWS Source, associate it with a Hosted Collector.
 For instructions, see Configure a Hosted Collector.

 - If you're editing the